gvwilson/thirdbit/src/fiction/in-heck/index.md

 at least once a week.
 For another,
 his father had climbed the stairs in a steady rhythm that helped rock his son to sleep.
-Clinging to the bot as it buped over small chunks of broken paving and swerved to dodge larger ones and potholes was about as relaxing as a game of dodgeball.
+Clinging to the bot as it bumped over small chunks of broken paving and swerved to dodge larger ones and potholes was about as relaxing as a game of dodgeball.

 Dockety slowed and stopped as they reached the Makers' road.
 "Oww…" Gumption moaned,
+sliding off the bot's back
-twisting one way and then the other until his spine made a satisfying sound.
+and twisting until his spine made a satisfying crunch.
 "Why are we stopping?"

-"To give you this."
-Dockety opened a panel in its side and took out something that looked like brass knuckles with a heavy tuning fork welded to its top.

-"Is that the zap gun Bluster and Bravo said they saw?"
-Gumption asked.

-Dockety's lenses rotated.
-"It is.
-And it is operational now,
-though it only has three charges.
-You must be close to your target for it to have an effect."

-"Uh huh."
-Gumption hesitated a moment,
-then took the weapon,
-hefted it,
-and tucked it into the pocket of his overalls.
-"You got something for yourself?"

-The bot's lenses rotated again.
-"This one has several enhancements that may prove useful once we locate Miz Roo."

-Gumption sucked in his cheeks.
-"Yeah… Any ideas on how we're gonna do that?"

-"Yes,"
-the bot replied.
-"We will ask for help."
+"To ask for help,"
+Dockety replied.
+"This one and the others that you know are not the only community of free bots.
+There is another one near here that may be able to provide information, or even assist us."

+"But?"
+Gumption prompted.

+"They may instead choose to dismantle us,"
+Dockety admitted.

+"Oh."
+Gumption digested that.
+"Well, do you have a better plan?
+No?
+Aright,
+dismantling it is."

 Fifteen bumpy minutes later they stopped again.
 Dockety retracted its wheel and extended its legs as Gumption cracked his back a second time.
-His ribs were aching,
+His ribs ached,
 but he had grown used to that.

-"Keep your weapon out of sight,"
+"Stay close,"
 Dockety cautioned,
 then marched into the trees that lay between the road and the Mire.

-It took Gumption a moment to realize they were on a path.
+It took Gumption a few moments to realize they were on a path.
-It took him another to realize it had been made by bots.
+It took him a few more to realize it had been made by bots, or at least was used by them.
 Triangular indentations in the mud marked where something with clawed feet had taken long strides.
 Parallel ruts the width of his thumb showed where narrow wheels had crossed a patch of mud.
 When they reached a clearing,